quixio/quix-streams/docs/read.md

 Reading data from that buffer is as simple as using its `OnRead` event.
 For each [ParameterData](#parameter-data-format) packet released from the buffer, the SDK will execute the `OnRead` event with the parameter data as a given parameter.
-For example the following code prints the ParameterA value of the first timestamp of each packet released from the
+For example, the following code prints the ParameterA value of the first timestamp of each packet released from the
 buffer: